 Average Annual Salary: $51,180

 From No. 28 in 2020, Melbourne is now at the No. 18 spot.
 The city’s jump in the ranking is largely due to its rapid population growth from net migration and a job market that sustained itself better than many other U.S. metro areas during the COVID-19 pandemic.
-For reference, from 2015 to 2019, the Melbourne metro area grew by 8.46% due to net migration, according to the U.S. Census Bureau.
+For reference, from 2015 to 2019, the Melbourne metro area grew by 8.46% due to net migration.

 #19 Seattle, Washington